Spending your days dreaming of life outside the cubicle?

 Cost of Education: 4-5 years & $35,000

 The fantasy of parents everywhere — your child becomes a doctor!
-But before they do, you need to be prepared to pony-up money, and they need to be prepared for the long haul.
-A career in the most coveted medical role is a good bet in the long term, though it requires dedication to see it through to the end.
-After spending 8 years in school, be prepared for another three to eight years in residency, depending on the specialty area.
-Before getting to mid-career point, a resident will subject themselves to the mercies of “placement,” where they will have little to no control over where they go or what they do.
-It's a wild ride, but there is a pot of gold at the end of that american dream rainbow.
+Medicine requires dedication.
+After spending eight years in school, be prepared for another three to eight years in residency, depending on the specialty.
+Residents also have little control over where they end up.
+It's a wild ride, but there's a pot of gold at the end of the rainbow.

 Mid Career Salary: $250,000 (upwards of $400,000 for some specialities)